Are you considering RingCentral as a phone solution but weighing your options? Or are you a current RingCentral customer and ready to move on?

 - Conditional call forwarding and call routing to help direct customers to the right department or rep

-- Browser-based, mobile, and desktop apps that let you use Quo on any device
+- Desktop, mobile, and web apps that let you use Quo on any device

 - Local US and Canadian numbers and North American toll-free numbers are available